-After trial and error, I have come up with 6 tried and true tips that are going to save you some major moolah.
+After trial and error, we've come up with some tried and true tips that are going to save you some major moolah.
 Start buying that cheap produce in season and stop wasting it at home!
-These tips don't require expensive kitchen gadgets or hours of prep time, just a few minutes and a little planning.
+These tips don't require expensive kitchen gadgets or hours of prep time – just a few minutes and a little planning.
 You ready?
 Let's get to it!

-BUY FRESH PRODUCE IN SEASON
+BUY CHEAP PRODUCE THAT'S IN SEASON

 - Bell Peppers